Industry and EU clash over medical devices regulation

 Dagmar Roth-Behrendt, the German lawmaker chairing the panel, is convinced Europe needs a more rigorous system for testing medical devices before they are approved.

 "We absolutely need that," she told Reuters.
-"We don't need it for every medical device, but for certain medical devices, without any doubt, we need a more stringent prior authorization system."
+"We don't need it for every medical device, but for certain medical devices, without any doubt, we need a more stringent prior authorisation system."

 Like some top doctors, she believes the current system built on around 80 Notified Bodies - mainly private firms scattered across Europe - is simply not up to the job.